ovh/docs/pages/platform/data-platform/overview/guide.en-gb.md

 ![Generic schema of your cluster](images/analytics_schema.png)

-Hadoop services are installed on **Workers and Masters nodes**.
+Hadoop services are installed on **workers and masters nodes**.
 We provide a **network gateway** and a **bastion** in order to make services accessible from the outside world.
-There are 3 services nodes
+There are 2 services nodes
-for: Identity Management services (Kerberos and LDAP), WebSSH and a database backend (Apache Ambari and Hive metastore).
+for: Identity Management services (Kerberos and LDAP) and a database backend (Apache Ambari and Hive metastore).
+5 utility nodes

 ## Available services